notxcharles/CMP1902-Programming-Fundamentals/AssessmentItem2/Task2Requirements.md

 that is part of the answer but will not provide its location. the player loses one turn when using the hint TODO: all of this~~

-the player can ask for help with the vocabulary. this will provide all the words in the dictionary that satisfy the clues TODO: all of this
+~~the player can ask for help with the vocabulary. this will provide all the words in the dictionary that satisfy the clues~~